Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/datasets.rst

 batch_range batches ()                       Returns an stl-compliant random-access-container over the batches.
 ==========================================   ======================================================================

-methods regarding batch access.
-All these methods are linear time complexity:
+Methods regarding batch access.
+All these methods have time complexity linear in the number of batches:

 ==========================================   ======================================================================
 Method                                       Description